Destinations Italy Umbria & Le Marche

 A note from Hala

-Two regions in one guide.
-They share a border, a sensibility, and a reluctance to be discovered — and they make sense together.
-Umbria is the green one.
-Landlocked, hilltop, holy, full of Saint Francis and Sagrantino wine and silent monasteries that take in paying guests.
-Le Marche is the one nobody can pronounce — Lé Mar-kay — facing the Adriatic on the east side of the Apennines, with Renaissance palaces inland and Michelin-starred fish on the coast.
+Two regions in one guide, sharing a border and a temperament.
+Umbria is landlocked and hilltop, the country of Saint Francis and Sagrantino, with several of its monasteries now converted into hotels.
+Le Marche (say it Lé Mar-kay) faces the Adriatic on the east side of the Apennines, with Renaissance palaces inland and Michelin-starred fish on the coast.

 Both regions punch far above their weight on food, art, and landscape, and far below on crowds and prices.
-You'll come for Tuscany-without-Tuscany and stay because everyone in the trattoria knows the name of the cook's grandmother.
+Stay because the trattoria that feeds you is run by the family that owns it.
 Rent a car.
 Stay in farmhouses.
 Eat in the village you can see from your terrace.

 Quick take